Dokolo District

 Dokolo District is a district in the Northern Region of Uganda.
 The town of Dokolo is its main municipal, administrative, and commercial centre.

 Location

-Dokolo District is bordered by Lira District to the northwest, Alebtong District to the northeast, Kaberamaido District to the east and south, Amolatar District to the southwest, and Apac District to the west.
+Dokolo District is bordered by Lira District to the northwest, Alebtong District to the northeast, Kaberamaido District to the east and south, Amolatar District to the southwest, and Kwania district to the west.
+It is also covered by lake Kwania from the South to North western part.
 The administrative headquarters of the district are located approximately 60 km, by road, southeast of Lira, the largest city in the sub-region.
 The coordinates of the district are 01 55N, 33 10E.